hcsum/drawer/readme.md

 ### Done

+- distinguish keep items and remove items in singleItem page
+- improve label editing for new/existing items
 - toClear list
 - use label to distinguish to keep and to be removed items
 - main page All items button